pylls/padding-machines-for-tor/notes/circuit-padding-framework.md

 performance.

 ### Details on `circpad_state_t`
-On a high-level:
+On a high-level, each state consists of:
-- IAT histogram or probability distribution
+- an IAT histogram or probability distribution
-- length probability distribution (with min,max parameters)
+- a length (in terms of number of sent (padding) cells) probability distribution with min-max parameters
-- circpad_statenum_t next_state[CIRCPAD_NUM_EVENTS]
+- an array of _events_ that cause a _transition_ from the current state to the same or another state.
 - unsigned use_rtt_estimate : 1;
 ((- We can transition due to events, can we also transition for other reasons?))

+The IAT histogram/distribution is used by `circpad_machine_sample_delay()` to sample a delay (in microseconds) for scheduling a padding cell.
+There are a wide range of considerations for the choice of histogram or probability destribution, far beyond the scope of these notes.
+Below we provide further details on possible options supported by the framework.

+The probability distribution for sampling a length: the number of sent (total or padding) cells while in this state, used by `circpad_choose_state_length()`.
+Note: does _not_ resample length when you transition to the same state, feature or bug?

+`circpad_machine_spec_transition()` for transitions.

 #### Histograms
 A [histogram](https://en.wikipedia.org/wiki/Histogram) is an estimation of a